Đề ôn thi Đề thi vào lớp 10 Trường THPT Chuyên KHXH môn Tiếng Anh - Mã đề KHXH-165

 James: It is!
 I remember when we __________ adjust the antenna.

-1. used to adjusting
+1. used to adjust

 2. use to adjust